jinhaochan/Devops-Handbook/README.md

 1. The external paying customer (of the product)
 2. ***The internal consuming customer (downstream of your work).
 This is the more important customer***

+## Third Way: Principles of Continual Learning and Experimentation

+The First Way was from left to right, and the Second Way was from right to left.
+The Third Way goes all around, and speaks more about culture, more specifically one of learning and experimentation. ***This leads to creation of individual knowledge, which must eventually transits to global knowledge***

+Values:
+1. High trust
+2. Life-long learners
+3. Risk taking